 What is the most encouraging takeaway from the 2016 survey for you personally – and the most discouraging?

-In my view, the most encouraging finding is that people tend to greatly overestimate levels of globalisation, and that correcting those misperceptions can soften or even reverse many common concerns about it.
+In my view, the most encouraging finding is that people tend to greatly overestimate levels of globalization, and that correcting those misperceptions can soften or even reverse many common concerns about it.

 The most discouraging finding, in my view, is that growth on the depth dimension of global connectedness slowed in 2015.
 This is a serious concern because the depth dimension of global connectedness has been associated with faster economic growth.

-For globalisation to prevail, do political adjustments need to be made to allay public concerns?
+For globalization to prevail, do political adjustments need to be made to allay public concerns?